clij/clij-docs/README.md

 On the CPU it still takes 39 seconds, while using the GPU it goes down to three seconds.
 The additional speedup comes from the caching mechanism mentioned above.

-**Heureka, we can spare 90% of the time by executing the operation on the GPU!** And this works on a small laptop without dedicated GPU.
+**Heureka, we can spare 90% of the time by executing the operation on the GPU!**
+And this works on a small laptop without dedicated GPU.
+These are just rough benchmarks.
+When ClearCLIJ matures, I might do a more detailed benchmarking of several methods.
+This example here should just motivate you to test your workflow on a GPU and guide you how to evaluate its performance.

-Side note: ImageJs mean filter runs inplace.
+Side note: ImageJs mean filter runs _inplace_.
 That means the result is stored in the same memory as the input image.
 With every iteration in the for loop, the image becomes more and more blurry.
 The OpenCL operation in the GPU always starts from the _input_ image and puts its result in the _blurred_ image.
 Thus, the resulting images will look different.
 Be a sceptical scietist when processing images in the GPU.
 Check that the workflow is indeed doing the right thing.
 This is especially important when working with experimental software.
-In presented case, have a look at [mean.ijm](https://github.com/haesleinhuepf/clearclij/blob/master/src/main/macro/mean.ijm) to see how different the results from CPU and GPU are.
-In some of the filters, I observed small differences between ImageJ and OpenCL especially at the borders of the images.

 This is the view on results from the mean filter on CPU and GPU together with the difference image of both:

 ![Image](images/visual_CPU_GPU_comparison.png)

-These are just rough benchmarks.
-When ClearCLIJ matures, I might do a more detailed benchmarking of several methods.
-This example here should just motivate you to test your workflow on a GPU and guide you how to evaluate its performance.
+In presented case, have a look at [mean.ijm](https://github.com/haesleinhuepf/clearclij/blob/master/src/main/macro/mean.ijm) to see how different the results from CPU and GPU actually are.
+In some of the filters, I observed small differences between ImageJ and OpenCL especially at the borders of the images.
+I am aware of these issues.
+There is a large number of [unit tests in the library](https://github.com/haesleinhuepf/clearclij/blob/master/src/main/java/net/haesleinhuepf/imagej/test/KernelsTest.java), ensuring these differences are small and in case they appear, they only influence the borders.

 ## Limitations
 An often criticised issue when working with OpenCL is limited compatibility with graphics cards, operating systems and environments.
 To my best knowledge, ClearCLIJ runs on recent Intels integrated HD graphics cards and NVidia graphics cards independent of the operating system.
 I experienced some issues on AMD GPUs.
 [Check the project page for a full list of tested systems](http://github.com/haesleinhuepf/ClearCLIJ).
 Let me know, if you experience issues on systems which were not reported in that list.